HF 718 with updates from 2024 passage of SF 2442

 4. If the property tax dollars specified under (3) exceed the current fiscal year’s actual property tax dollars certified for levy specified in (1), a detailed statement of the major reasons for the increase, including the specific purposes or programs for which the district is proposing an increase;

-5. An example comparing the amount of property taxes on a residential property with an actual value of $100,000 in the current fiscal year and such amount on the residential property using the proposed property tax dollars for the budget year, including the percentage difference in such amounts;
+5. For FY25, an example comparing the amount of property taxes on a residential property with an actual value of $100,000 in the current fiscal year and such amount on the residential property using the proposed property tax dollars for the budget year, including the percentage difference in such amounts; for FYs 26 and after, an example comparing the amount of property taxes on a residential property with an actual value of $100,000 in the current fiscal year and 110% of such amount on the residential property using the proposed property tax dollars for the budget year, including the percent change in such amounts;

-6. An example comparing the amount of property taxes on a commercial property with an actual value of $100,000 in the current fiscal year and such amount on the commercial property using the proposed property tax dollars for the budget year, including the percentage difference in such amounts;
+6. For FY25, an example comparing the amount of property taxes on a commercial property with an actual value of $100,000 in the current fiscal year and such amount on the commercial property using the proposed property tax dollars for the budget year, including the percentage difference in such amounts; for FYs 26 and after, an example comparing the amount of property taxes on a commercial property with an actual value of $300,000 in the current fiscal year and 110% of such amount on the commercial property using the proposed property tax dollars for the budget year, including the percent change in such amounts;

 7. The district’s percentage of total property taxes certified for levy in the owner’s or taxpayer’s taxing district in the current fiscal year among all taxing authorities;